 Employees in a self-managed charging system charge their vehicles on a first-come, first-served basis and often agree to the rule that only PEVs that are actively charging can use a parking spot associated with a station.
 In a self-managed program, it is important to make clear whether or not participants allow fellow employees to unplug their vehicle when it is finished charging.
 Because this can be a sensitive matter, some organizations use window placards in each PEV stating the driver's contact information, permission for other employees to unplug their vehicle, and what time the next driver can unplug the vehicle while still meeting their minimum charging needs.
 These organizations often ask that PEV drivers disable the charging cord and alarm on their vehicles.
 Finally, even in a self-managed workplace charging program, it is very important that participants have a designated management point of contact to coordinate with if users are experiencing issues with equipment or co-workers' behavior.

 Employers that provide workplace charging must decide if and how employees will pay for charging station use.
 Many existing workplace charging programs are free for employees.
-As the number of PEVs expands, employers may want to reconsider providing free charging.
-Fees can help offset capital and operational costs associated with workplace charging.
+However, fees can help offset capital and operational costs associated with workplace charging.
 It may also increase the perception of fairness, as not all employees can use PEV charging.
 If an employer institutes a payment system, it is important to develop a fee structure that is not a major barrier to use.
 In fact, a fee structure may help relieve charging station congestion.
-Plug In America recommends charging employees at a rate slightly above local residential electricity rates.
-This allows people who cannot charge at home to benefit from the economic advantage of driving electric while discouraging those employees who do not truly need to charge at work from occupying the stations.
-Fee-based charging also minimizes the demand on the electrical grid during peak hours.
+Plug In America recommends charging employees at a rate slightly above local residential electricity rates, which allows people who cannot charge at home to benefit from the economic advantage of driving electric while discouraging those employees who do not truly need to charge at work from occupying the stations.

 It is important that employers choose which scenario is right for them and clearly state the policy in relevant employee educational material.
-It's especially important to have a consistent policy in the case of PEV charging price because employees factor these anticipated costs (or lack thereof) into their decision to purchase PEVs.
-Workplace charging programs should also provide uniform incentives across work locations whenever possible.
+It's important to have a consistent policy in the case of PEV charging price because employees factor these anticipated costs (or lack thereof) into their decision to purchase PEVs.
 Employers should check with their accountant or chief financial officer to determine any tax implications of providing free charging to employees.

 Level 1 Safety and Management Policies

-Organizations offering plug-in electric vehicle charging at Level 1 charging receptacles, or wall outlets, can ensure a safe and successful workplace charging experience by considering the following safety and management policies:
+Organizations offering PEV charging at Level 1 charging receptacles, or wall outlets, can ensure a safe and successful workplace charging experience by considering the following safety and management policies: